bfbachmann/blang/docs/README.md

         age: 36
     }

-    // Struct values are not copied automatically, so this is a move. let new_user = user
+    // Struct values are copied automatically, like in C. let user_copy = user

-    // This line would cause a use-after-move compile error. let username = user.username  // error: cannot use `user.username` because `user` was already moved }
+}
 ```